Enhancement and anisotropy of electron Lande factor due to spin-orbit interaction in semiconductor nanowires: Results

-We next discuss the behavior of the SO-induced \Lande\ factor with the magnetic field directed either parallel to $\boldsymbol{\alpha}_R$ (along the $y$ axis) or to the NW axis (along the $z$ axis).
-When the magnetic field is applied parallel to $\boldsymbol{\alpha}_R$, $\langle g^{yy}_{SO} \rangle \ne 0$.
-However, its magnitude, shown in Fig.~\ref{fig:gyy_magnitude}(a), is not as large as $\langle g^{xx}_{SO} \rangle$ in the perpendicular orientation -- compare with Fig.~\ref{fig:gxx_magnitude}(a).
-In this configuration the off-diagonal element $\langle g_{SO}^{yx} \rangle $ is non-negligible, in contrast to $\langle g_{SO}^{xy} \rangle$ which is nearly zero as the avarage value of $\alpha_R^x$ is vanishing due to the gate symmetry.
-Again, the evolution of both $\langle g_{SO}^{yy} \rangle$ and $\langle g_{SO}^{yx} \rangle$ as a function of the magnetic field, shown in Fig.~\ref{fig:gyy_magnitude}(a) and Fig.~\ref{fig:gyy_magnitude}(b), respectively, is determined by the localization and symmetry of the wave function.
+We next discuss the behavior of the effective \Lande\ factor with the magnetic field directed either parallel to $\boldsymbol{\alpha}_R$ (along the $y$ axis) or to the NW axis (along the $z$ axis).
+When the magnetic field is applied parallel to $\boldsymbol{\alpha}_R$, $\langle g^{yy(yx)}_{SO} \rangle \ge 0$, resulting in the increase of $\gstar$.
+This is shown in Fig.~\ref{fig:gyy_magnitude}(a,b).
+In this case, the deviation from $g_{RLZ}$ is not as large as for the perpendicular orientation of $\mathbf{B}$ -- compare with Fig.~\ref{fig:2}(a).
+In this configuration the off-diagonal element $\langle g_{SO}^{yx} \rangle $ is non-negligible, in contrast to $\langle g_{SO}^{xy} \rangle$ which is nearly zero, as the avarege value of $\alpha_R^x$ is vanishing due to the gate symmetry.
+Again, the evolution of both $\langle g_{SO}^{yy} \rangle$ and $\langle g_{SO}^{yx} \rangle$ as a function of the magnetic field, shown in Fig.~\ref{fig:gyy_magnitude}(c) and Fig.~\ref{fig:gyy_magnitude}(d), respectively, is determined by the localization and symmetry of the wave function, whereas we assume the rule that we display only these tensor elements which contribute to the spin splitting for a particular field direction.

-In Fig.~\ref{fig:gyy_magnitude}(b), one can observe that at zero magnetic field, the wave function sets itself at the center-bottom of the NW.
-In this region, $\alpha_R^x$ is antisymmetric with respect to the $x$ axis, resulting in the significant suppression of $\langle g_{SO}^{yy} \rangle$ and $\langle g_{SO}^{xy} \rangle$, which vanish at $k_z=0$.
-The symmetry of the wave function is broken by the magnetic field, as depicted in Fig.~\ref{fig:gyy_magnitude}(b).
+In Fig.~\ref{fig:gyy_magnitude}(e), one can observe that at zero magnetic field, the wave function sets itself at the center-bottom of the NW.
+In this region, $\alpha_R^x$ is antisymmetric with respect to the $x$ axis, resulting in the $\langle g_{SO}^{yy} \rangle=\langle g_{SO}^{yx} \rangle= 0$.
+The symmetry of the wave function is broken by the magnetic field, as depicted in Fig.~\ref{fig:gyy_magnitude}(e).
 For $k_z = 0.4$ nm$^{-1}$, for increasing magnetic fields, the wave function is first localized at the bottom-left corner, where the contribution from negative $\alpha_R^x$ leads to non-zero values of $\langle g_{SO}^{yy(yx)} \rangle$, and eventually in the left corner, where $\alpha_R^x$ is significantly lower, resulting in a decrease in $\langle g_{SO}^{yy(yx)} \rangle$.
-This field-induced evolution leads to the maximum of $\langle g_{SO}^{yy(yx)} \rangle$ at a certain $k_z$ value, as illustrated in Fig.~\ref{fig:gyy_magnitude}(a,b).
+This field-induced evolution leads to the maximum of $\langle g_{SO}^{yy(yx)} \rangle$ at a certain $k_z$ value, as illustrated in Fig.~\ref{fig:gyy_magnitude}(c,d).